 Grassroots Campaigns ran nationwide voter mobilization effort in 2012 to re-elect President Obama and help other Democratic candidates get into office.
 Most work was done in Colorado and Nevada, with additional projects in Montana, Oregon and Minnesota.
 We also sent teams of our staff to 10 states to run GOTV efforts for progressive candidates throughout the country.

 Through our team of talented directors and staff, we have connected hundreds of thousands of people to political action.
-Whether it is through registering voters, organizing volunteers or raising money and increasing membership for the leading organizations of the progressive movement, Grassroots Campaigns has been able to make a real impact.
+Whether it is through registering voters, organizing volunteers, getting out the vote for great candidates, or raising money and increasing membership for the leading progressive organizations, we’re committed to mobilizing the grassroots base of the progressive movement.